sitepress/website/pages/basics/markdown.html.md

 # delete a bunch of stuff below if you don't need it.

 class ApplicationMarkdown < MarkdownRails::Renderer::Rails
-  # Reformats your boring punctation like " and " into “ and ” so you can look
+  # Reformats your boring punctuation like " and " into “ and ” so you can look
   # and feel smarter.
 Read the docs at https://github.com/vmg/redcarpet#also-now-our-pants-are-much-smarter
   include Redcarpet::Render::SmartyPants